-Now after you’re an established franchise owner, and you have some managers in place, you’ll probably be able to have more flexibility.
+That’s because after you’re an established franchise owner, and you have some managers in place, you’ll probably be able to have more flexibility.
 You should be able to spend more time with your family.
 But it’s going to take a while.
 Years probably.
-They need to know.
+But they need to know.
 Right?

-You need to share what you’re hoping that franchise ownership can do for them…for you.
+When it comes to your family and franchising, you need to share what you’re hoping franchise ownership can do for them…for you.

 The bottom line: Involve your family as much as possible.
-Talk with them a lot during the process of buying and starting your franchise business.
+Talk with them a lot before and during the process of buying and starting your franchise business.

 You’ll be glad you did.